 First of all, bubbles are a very common thing.
 There are so many things that can cause it, and sadly it's not always obvious what did cause it.
 Trying to learn the ways to avoid creating them, might not be as quick and easy as we'd like, but they are the best way to reduce bubble issues occurring in cured pieces.
 Once people have it figured out, they produce beautiful results more regularly.
 Note that even pros with 10 plus years experience have set backs now and then.
 All resins do behave a bit differently than each other.
 If you're used to doing things a certain way with one resin, you may need to change the processes a bit for best results, with each type used.

-More common causes are:
+More common causes of added bubbles are:

 .
 Mixing too quickly.

 .
 Cold resin, room or items used in process including substrate or moulds.

 .
 Resin is reacting to something added to it, sprayed on it or possible contaminant.